-excerpt from the upcoming book ‘Without Office’ by E. Mironichev
+excerpt from the upcoming book ‘Goodbye Office!’ by E. Mironichev

 Globalization changes the world and eventually the economies of entire countries.
 Parag Khanna, international relations expert and best-selling author, writes the following in his book “Connectography: Mapping the Future of Global Civilization” published in 2016: “A country cannot change where it is, but connectivity offers an alternative to the destiny of geography… Financial investors in New York and London and the capital pools they deploy in Asia, Swiss and Singaporean commodities brokers and the resource deposits they control in Africa and Latin America, Silicon Valley and Bangalore programmers and their global customers, German and American carmakers and their factories from Mexico to Indonesia — these are all cross-border circuits connected by way of supply chains”.